Butter Cookies

 Servings 36 cookies

 Remember those tins of cookies at your Grandma’s house around the holidays, filled with crispy, crumbly Butter Cookies with a dusting of sugar on top?
-Ahh, memories!
-Let’s recreate them and give them to Grandma this holiday season as a fun, nostalgic DIY gift!
+Ahh, I remember them well!
+I’ve recreated them so you can give a batch to Grandma this holiday season as a fun, nostalgic DIY gift!
 My time-tested recipe uses a handful of pantry staples to create the lightest, most buttery, melt-in-your-mouth cookies every time.

 Overhead view of a butter cookies on a oval shaped serving dish.